 Medicare Coverage: Assumed to be available for all covered employees on attainment of age 65.
 Retirees were assumed to elect to participate in Medicare.
 Current Teacher retirees over the age of 65 participating in the Early Retiree plan were assumed not to co- ordinate with Medicare.
-Excise Tax: An adjustment of 11% is applied to pre-65 liabilities to reflect potential future excise taxes under the Patient Protection and Affordable Care Act.
+Retirees enrolled in the Early Retiree Plan in 2018 were assumed to enroll in the Anchor Plus Plan in 2019 and retirees enrolled in the Value Plan in 2018 were assumed to enroll in the Retiree Value Plan in 2019.
+Excise Tax: An adjustment of 9.5% is applied to pre-65 liabilities to reflect potential future excise taxes under the Patient Protection and Affordable Care Act.
 Health Windows Revenue: The State pays the cost of retiree health benefits of those who retired under an early retirement incentive program.
 The cost of retiree health benefits for these individuals is charged as an annual operating cost to the department or agency from which they were employed immediately prior to retirement.
 The ADEC for State Employees is reduced by the actual amount paid in the prior year to avoid double charging the State.
 Covered Children: A 20% load was applied to State Police liabilities for children's coverage.